DenissLarka/jgnucashlib/README.md

 * Some minor cleaning here and there (e.g., small inconsistencies in date-handling, `toString()`-methods, etc.).

+* Provided an extensive set of example programs (not generally-usable tools!) in a module of its own.
+Moved the one single example program that was there before into this module.

 # Planned
 It should go without extra notice, but the following points are of cours subject to change: